raspberrypilearning/gbic-peer-instruction-2/en/step_1.md

 ## Introduction

-You will be using the Peer Instruction approach to teach representations and Python programming.
-Learners need not be familiar with the topics at the start of the project.
-Educators should be familiar with the topics.
-Each lesson plan offers detailed reference to subject knowledge.
-Unit 1 Lesson Plans include sections: ‘Notes on pedagogy’ and ‘Background knowledge’.
-Unit 2 includes a section on ‘Useful excerpts’.
-Both Units’ Lesson Plans include an ‘Additional source’ section with links to further reading opportunities and online courses.
+You will be using the 'Peer Instruction' approach to teach representations and Python programming.
+Pupils do not need an understanding of these concepts at the start of the project, but educators should be familiar with the topics.
+Each lesson plan offers detailed reference to subject knowledge; the lesson plans in Unit 1 includes sections on ‘Background knowledge’ and ‘Useful excerpts’, while in Unit 2 they have a section about ‘Notes on pedagogy’.
+Lesson plans from both units include an ‘Additional sources’ section with links to further reading opportunities and online courses.

 This session focuses on building up your expertise in advance of the project, as well as familiarising yourself with the resources.
 Over the rest of this online course, you will have an opportunity to explore all the resources for yourself, try them out, and think about how to implement the sessions in your own classroom.

 ## Accessing the resources

-First, you are going to access the session resources that you will need for the Peer Instruction project.
+First, you are going to access the session resources that you will need for the 'Peer Instruction' project.

 --- task ---
-Open the [Peer Instruction resource portal](http://ncce.io/pi8), where you can explore all the resources for Lessons 1 to 12.
-The webpage is the access portal for all the resources relating to the Peer Instruction project.
+Open the ['Peer Instruction' resource portal](http://ncce.io/pi8), where you can explore all the resources for Lessons 1 to 12.
+The webpage is the access portal for all the resources relating to the 'Peer Instruction' project.

 --- /task ---

-The main resources folder consists of four subfolders: Introduction to Peer Instruction, Unit 1 Representations: from clay to silicon, Unit 2 Python Programming, and Units Overview.
+The main resources folder consist of four subfolders: [Introduction to Peer Instruction](https://drive.google.com/drive/folders/1EyTv-8_oLvMXKUZ2aa5BNTTX9s1uRENu), [Unit 1 – Representations: from clay to silicon](https://drive.google.com/drive/folders/1XyqSAn1a81-3HLFTbNwy6rcGMxiZJi-S), [Unit 2 – Python programming](https://drive.google.com/drive/folders/1d4p10V7mD8agupDCoPWTqqh2OJivUhaW), and [Units overview](https://drive.google.com/drive/folders/1NGr0HW89GqEhDV1bCzsGnM_yOQSsgBps).

-The resources prepared for the trial period include twelve 1-hour lessons.
-The first lesson provided is an introduction to Peer Instruction.
-In the subsequent weeks, you will be using **adapted versions** of lessons produced for the National Centre for Computing Education (NCCE) Teach Computing Curriculum.
-The lessons include 6 weeks of a unit on representations, which gradually introduces learners to binary digits and how they can be used to represent text and numbers.
-The concepts are linked to practical applications and problems that the learners are familiar with.
+The resources prepared for the project include twelve one-hour lessons.
+The first lesson is an introduction to Peer Instruction.
+In the subsequent weeks, you will use **adapted versions** of lessons produced for the National Centre for Computing Education (NCCE) Teach Computing Curriculum.
+The lessons include six weeks of a unit on representations, which gradually introduces pupils to binary digits and how they can be used to represent text and numbers.
+The concepts are linked to practical applications and problems that will be familiar to your pupils.

-The second topic consists of 5 weeks of a unit introducing text-based programming in Python.
-The unit begins by considering the differences between algorithms and programs, moving on to producing simple programs in Python and developing understanding of different ways to control program execution, such as *if-else*, *if-elif-else*, and *while* statements.
+The second topic consist of five weeks of a unit introducing text-based programming in Python.
+The unit begins by considering the differences between algorithms and programs, moving on to producing simple programs in Python and developing understanding of different ways to control program execution, such as **if, else**, **if, elif, else**, and **while** statements.

 Click the green button (below right) to go to the next step in this session.